atodorov/atodorov.github.com/source/_posts/2015-04-26-installing-red-hat-enterprise-linux-7-on-macbook-air-2015.markdown

 however the integrated Broadcom FaceTime HD camera doesn't seem to have a LED flash which can be repurposed for this task;
 * I need a CPU temperature monitor and maybe CPU fan speed needs adjustments;
-* I have not yet tested presenting via projector but already have a few ideas how to make it work;

 **UPDATE 2015-04-28:**
 Check the list above for links to wifi and backlight drivers and how to disable the boot chime.